 When you find a copyright or trademark infringement, it is important that you keep your anger in check.
 Going on the hunt just isn’t professional, and won’t help.
 Do not contact the owner or Webmaster of the site that is illegally using your content.
 If you do that, you will just be tipping them off, and they are likely to quickly edit the copied material just enough so that the copyright violation becomes very hard to prove.
 It is best if you make your claims while the blatant copy is still online.
 If you want to punish the Webmaster for copying your content, and have their site removed from the search engines, or even from the Internet entirely, then you should take the following steps:

-Make screen shots of all relevant pages, including search results pages on the major search engines, and screen shots from the offending website.
-You can download free software for making screen shots at Download.com by searching for "screen shot" or "print screen."
+- Make screen shots of all relevant pages, including search results pages on the major search engines, and screen shots from the offending website.
 View and save the source code from the offending website.
 Put these in a file along with any notes you have from when you originally created the material which was copied.
 This is your proof that you created the work, and may be needed by your attorney at a later time if you choose to sue the offender.

 Results of Filing: Digital Millennium Copyright Act (DMCA)

-Approximately 2-10 days after you send the DMCA requests, the offending site should be removed from each of the directories and search engines.UPDATE JUNE 28, 2005: At this point, it is taking Google more than 7 months to process DMCA requests.
+Approximately 2-10 days after you send the DMCA requests, the offending site should be removed from search engines.UPDATE JUNE 28, 2005: At this point, it is taking Google more than 7 months to process DMCA requests.
 We last filed DMCA complaints with Google in November, 2004, and the offending sites were not removed until June, 2005.Here is an example of what happens when Google removes a site:

 Example from SEOLogic.com: